 The Fen Edge Trail route

-Each part of the route is being researched by a local partnership, with some ready for publication soon, whilst others are in the initial planning stages.
+Each part of the route is being researched by a local partnership, with some walks already published, and others almost ready, whilst others are in the initial planning stages.
 There are still some parts of the Trail that have not yet been researched -let us know if you would to help.
-As each walk is published, we will be putting the details on the website together with leaflets for downloading.
+As each walk is published, we will be putting the leaflets for downloading on the website.
 We will also be organising visits to walk parts of the route at various times.
 Check the summary map to see the progress of the walks so far.
 If you would like a longer route, some of the walks can be combined with the Long Distance Footpaths that travel through the county.

 Our Trail takes a meandering route around the edge of what we have called the Fen ‘Basin’ (the land that lies near, and sometimes below, sea level).
 We are guided by the ‘line’ (contour) where the land reaches 5 metres above sea level, representing (very approximately) the maximum limit of wetland in the past.
 The map using the ‘hill shade’ shows how flat the fenland area is and gives an idea of the extent of the low-lying land, a region of sometimes dramatic changes including freshwater flooding, inundation by the sea, emergence and disappearance of islands, and formation and destruction of water channels.
 By following the Trail you will take a journey to discover the past as well as explore the present.